How I Use St. Patrick’s Day to Drive Real Website Traffic

 John Turner is the co-founder of RafflePress.
 He has over 20+ years of business and development experience and his plugins have been downloaded over 25 million times.

-I recently spoke with a freelance web designer from Boston, who voiced what many small business owners are thinking: “I watch big brands roll out elaborate St. Patrick’s Day campaigns while I’m sitting here wondering how to make the holiday relevant without looking cheesy.”
+“I watch big brands roll out elaborate St. Patrick’s Day campaigns while I’m sitting here wondering how to make the holiday relevant without looking cheesy.”

 Her struggle hits home.
 As small business owners and freelancers, you know you should use seasonal opportunities like St. Patrick’s Day, but the ‘how’ often leaves you stumped.

+She tried everything from “lucky” discounts to green-themed portfolio pieces.
+Some worked, many didn’t.
 That’s why in this guide, I’ll share practical St. Patrick’s Day marketing ideas that worked not just for her, but for many small businesses.

 Why Market Your Business on St. Patrick’s Day?